Coronavirus death toll jumps to 107 in Italy, all schools shut

 The number of cases since the outbreak surfaced 13 days ago rose to 3,089 from 2,502 on Tuesday.
 Of those who contracted the disease, about 3.5% had died, the head of the agency, Angelo Borrelli, said.

-“Our hospitals, despite their efficiency, risk being overwhelmed, we have a problem with intensive-care units,” Conte said, adding he would outline the new measures later on Wednesday.
+“Our hospitals, despite their efficiency, risk being overwhelmed, we have a problem with intensive-care units,” Prime Minister Giuseppe Conte said.

-A draft of the decree seen by Reuters orders “the suspension of events of any nature ... that entail the concentration of people and do not allow for a safety distance of at least one metre (yard) to be respected.”
+The decree orders “the suspension of events of any nature ... that entail the concentration of people and do not allow for a safety distance of at least one metre (yard) to be respected.”

 It also orders all major sporting events, including top flight Serie A soccer matches, to be played in empty stadiums.